-On that day men were appointed over the storerooms, the contributions, the firstfruits, and the tithes, to gather into them the portions required by the Law for the priests and for the Levites according to the fields of the towns - Nehemiah 12:44
+On that day men were appointed over the storerooms, the contributions, the firstfruits, and the tithes, to gather into them the portions required by the Law for the priests and for the Levites according to the fields of the towns.

-There is a similarity of the tithe in the Torah with the taxation system we have today.
+There is a similarity between the tithe in the Torah with today's taxation system.
 Their purposes are quite similar.
 Money goes towards government personnel instead of the Levite priests.
 Also, there is funding for holidays and social programs instead of Jewish festivals and giving to the poor and unprivileged such as the widows and orphans.

 The ceremonial law that the Jews were obligated to uphold concerning the tithe is no longer valid upon the destruction of the Temple in AD 70.
 The tithing ritual that belonged to Israel under God's covenant requires a Levitical priesthood for it to function.

-There is a distinction between tithes that were given to a Levite priesthood versus what is called the 'tithe' in the church system.
-The Christian 'tithe' is meant to finance the salaries of their clergy and building overhead costs instead of helping the poor, widows and orphans and those in need.
+There is a distinction between tithes given to a Levite priesthood and the 'tithe' in the church system.
+The Christian 'tithe' is meant to finance the salaries of their clergy and building overhead costs instead of helping the poor, widows and orphans, and those in need.
 Their tithing message today is meant to coerce the masses into emptying their purses and wallets to support a religious business entity called 'church.'

 When a church Pastor demands the tithe, it is about supporting an agenda where religious men and women are allowed to make a living off of people’s backs.
 Unfortunately, religious men are deciding what people are to do with their money.

 Why is it that so many religious ministries make others feel that they are committing a sin for not tithing to them?